legout/flowerpower/docs/mkdocs/docs/api/cli.md

 This command launches the Hamilton UI, which provides a web interface for visualizing and interacting with your FlowerPower pipelines.
-The UI allows you to explore pipeline execution graphs, view results, and manage jobs.
+The UI allows you to explore pipeline execution graphs and view results.

 ### Usage